-For anyone not familiar with the age old story of Oz, it follows the dream of a young girl called Dorothy (Mia Molloy) and dog Toto (Buddy & Benny) who find themselves far from home in munchkin land.
-After taking guidance (and a rather beautiful pair of red sparkly shoes) from the good witch Glenda (Jenna Sian O’Hara), Dorothy must go in search of the Wizard of Oz (Adam Melville) to ask for his help.
-Along the way she meets three interesting characters; the scarecrow (Reece Sibbald) who wants a brain, the Tin man (Harry Moore) who is in need of a heart and the lion (Scot Gallagher) who wants to find his courage.
-These three join forces with Dorothy and accompany her on the journey but as with all tales this one is not that straight forward as the Wicked Witch of the West (Abigail Middleton) is on a mission to stop them.
+For anyone not familiar with the age old story of Oz, it follows the dream of a young girl called Dorothy (Maddie Hope Coelho) and dog Toto (Buddy, Benny & Bindi) who find themselves far from home in munchkin land.
+After taking guidance (and a rather beautiful pair of red sparkly shoes) from the good witch Glenda (Hayley Russell), Dorothy must go in search of the Wizard of Oz (Warren Donnelly) to ask for his help.
+Along the way she meets three interesting characters; the scarecrow (Reece Sibbald) who wants a brain, the Tinman (Adam Melville) who is in need of a heart and the lion (Michael Alan-Bailey) who wants to find his courage.
+These three join forces with Dorothy and accompany her on the journey but as with all tales this one is not that straight forward as the Wicked Witch of the West (Bethany Grace) is on a mission to stop them.

 Who will be triumphant, Dorothy, Toto and friends or the Wicked Witch?

-We watched the Wizard of Oz as a three generation family with our youngest member being only 2 and can honestly say that all of us really enjoyed it and we would highly recommend it as a half term family treat.
+We watched the Wizard of Oz as a three generational family with our youngest member being only 3 and can honestly say that all of us, from toddler through to grandparent, really enjoyed it and we would highly recommend it as a half term family treat.

 Once again Regal Entertainments Ltd have done a wonderful job of showcasing a traditional tale and giving it a modern twist.
 It is told in such a way that both children and adults will enjoy it from start to finish with jokes, songs and a few cheeky innuendos!
 Highly recommended.

-The Wizard of Oz is at the St. Helens Theatre Royal from 11th-20th February 2022.
+The Wizard of Oz is at the St. Helens Theatre Royal from 14th-19th February 2023.